Skip to content

 What is Linear?

-Linear is an AI-powered project management and issue tracking tool developed by Linear that enables modern software teams to streamline workflows, manage issues, and plan products.
-It is purpose-built for planning and building products with integrated AI agents designed for the AI era.
+Linear is a project management and issue tracking tool developed by Linear that enables modern software teams to streamline workflows and manage product development.
+It is purpose-built for planning and building products with AI agents, emphasizing speed and a developer-centric experience.

 features